igrigorik/http-client-hints/draft.md

 For example, given the following request header:

 ~~~
-  CH: dh=1280, dw=768, dpr=2.0
+  CH: dh=598, dw=384, dpr=2.0
 ~~~

-The server knows that the clients physical screen size is 1280x768px, and that the device pixel ratio is 2.0.
+The server knows that the client's screen height is 598px, width is 384px, as measured by density independent pixels on the device, and that the device pixel ratio is 2.0.

 Server opt-in with Hop and Origin Hints